All GLP-1 medications from licensed 503A compounding pharmacies Browse Products

 Side-by-side comparison of key features and pricing

-The consultation process with an endocrinologist involves comprehensive evaluation that goes far beyond weight loss goals.
+The consultation process with an endocrinologist involves thorough evaluation that goes far beyond weight loss goals.
 These specialists assess your entire metabolic profile, including thyroid function, insulin resistance, cortisol levels, and other hormonal factors that might influence weight management.
 They can identify underlying conditions like Cushing's syndrome, hypothyroidism, or polycystic ovary syndrome that require specialized treatment alongside GLP-1 therapy.

 Initial endocrinologist visits typically cost between $300 and $500 without insurance, though most insurance plans cover these appointments when medically necessary.
 Follow-up visits range from $150 to $300, depending on geographic location and practice setting.
 Academic medical centers and hospital-based practices often charge higher fees than private practice endocrinologists.